wuruoyun/electron-vue-spring/README.md

 When launching the Electron app:

 1. Electron app detects an available port and starts the backend server with Node `child_process` at the specified port.
+The PID of the server process is kept to kill the process before quiting the app.
 2. Electron app then displays a splash page, at the same time pings the `health` URL of the backend server.
 3. Once the `health` ping returns OK (the web app is up),Electron app switches the page to the home page of the web app.